Zhu Yun

-Zhu Yun (朱筠; 1729–1781) was a preeminent Qing scholar and official who had profound influence on the Imperial Library in Four Treasures (Siku Quanshu) project and academia of the time.
+Zhu Yun (朱筠; 1729–1781) was a Qing scholar and official who had profound influence on the Siku Quanshu (Imperial Library in Four Treasures) project and academia of the time.

 Life

 Originally, the Zhu family hailed from the city of Hangzhou, but after Zhu's grandfather chose to retire in Beijing, the family had lived in the city for the past three generations at the time of Zhu Yun's birth.
 Studying intensely in his youth, Zhu was ranked first place in the civil examinations of 1745 and later on was introduced into the Hanlin Academy.
 By his middle age, Zhu Yun was already an important, distinguished, and wealthy official in Beijing.
 His presence and stature in the city established Beijing as a rising cultural hub in competition to only the already known city of Jiangnan.

 Serving in the mid-Qianlong era, Zhu Yun resided in the county of Daxing, which was nestled on the surrounding area of the Qing capital.

 As a scholar, Zhu Yun enjoyed the works of other Chinese literati and had a vast collection of books, which included a manuscript of the writings of Wang Ji, a Tang Dynasty era poet.
 During his tenure as an official in Beijing, he welcomed a young Zhang Xuecheng into his home.
 It was during this visit that Zhang introduced himself to Zhu's extensive collection of literary works.
 As a result of this interaction, Zhu Yun subsequently became a teacher and mentor to Zhang Xuecheng.
 Their relationship was very close as after the death of Zhang's mother, it was Zhu who wrote a funeral ode to commemorate her life.
 Zhang Xuecheng would go on to write the Wenshi Tongyi and become a premier historian of Qing China.

 Aside from his relationship with Zhang Xuecheng, Zhu Yun had interactions with many other scholars of his time.
 As an academic, he fostered close relationships with his disciples whom reportedly were numbered close to a thousand.
 Among Zhu Yun's academic acquaintances were Ruan Yuan (1764-1849) and Wang Zhong (1745-1794), who were both part of the social circle at the School of Yangzhou.